barbacbd/tools/references/PullSecret.md

 Visit this [site](https://oauth-openshift.apps.ci.l2s4.p1.openshiftapps.com/oauth/token/request) to obtain the CI pull secret.

-Copy the CI pull secret to a json file in the format:
+Copy the `oc` command on the page to login.
+After completing the login process run `oc registry login --to {{ filename }}`.
+The pull secret will be in the form:

 ```json
 {